Sorriso (footballer): Juventude

 Born in Natal, Rio Grande do Norte, Sorriso joined Juventude's youth setup in 2017, from ABC.
 He was promoted to the main squad for the 2021 campaign, and made his senior debut on 1 March of that year, coming on as a late substitute for Yago in a 0–1 Campeonato Gaúcho away loss against Internacional.

 On 5 March 2021, Sorriso renewed his contract with Ju for three seasons.
 He scored his first senior goal on 1 April, netting the game's only goal in a 1–0 home success over Aimoré.

 Sorriso made his Série A debut on 29 May 2021, replacing Chico in a 2–2 away draw against Cuiabá.

 Red Bull Bragantino

 On 21 January 2022, Red Bull Bragantino announced the signing of Sorriso, on a five-year contract.

+Famalicão

+On 26 January 2024, Red Bull Bragantino sent Sorriso on loan to Portuguese Primeira Liga side Famalicão.
+In the summer of 2025, following one-and-a-half seasons on loan, he joined the club on a permanent basis, signing a four-year contract.